geofindme/Documentation/endpoint-geoip.md

 - `radius`: Estimated radius of the location (in meters).
 - `is_proxy`: Indicates whether the IP is a proxy (true/false).
 - `is_satellite`: Indicates whether the IP is associated with a satellite connection (true/false).

-### How to Use

-1. Make a GET request to `/geoip` with the desired IP address.
-2. Receive detailed GeoIP analysis including geographical coordinates and ASN information.

-Use the `/geoip` endpoint to gather insights into the geographical location and network details of a given IP address.